 But why?
-The text itself supplies the profound answer: He dislikes it because when we claim glory for ourselves, we are actually doing so against him!
+The text itself supplies the profound answer: He dislikes it because when we claim glory for ourselves, we are actually glorying against him!
 In other words, when we boast of our power to save ourselves, we are boasting against the truth: the truth that salvation never ever comes from man, but always and only from the Lord.

 And so, to help Israel get the point—and to memorialize it forever for us, upon whom the ends of the ages have fallen—God used a mere 300 men to defeat an army whose numbers were like the sands of the seashore for multitude.

-In these last days, when the great mystery of God has at last been unveiled, God has done something even greater: he has used one man to rescue us from every enemy we ever had—including his own wrath and retribution—and to bring us safely home to himself.
+In these last days, when the great mystery of God has at last been unveiled, God has done something even greater: he has used one man to rescue us from every enemy we ever had—including his own wrath and retribution—and to bring us home safely to himself.

-Listen to these rich New Testament passages, which teach this very thing, warning the saints to boast, not in themselves, but in God’s very own Gideon:
+Listen to these rich New Testament passages which teach this very thing, warning the saints to boast, not in themselves, but in God’s very own Gideon:

-By grace you have been saved, through faith, and that not of yourselves; it is the gift of God, and not of works, lest any one should boast. -Ephesians 2:8-9
+By grace you have been saved, through faith, and that not of yourselves; it is the gift of God, and not of works, lest any one should boast. — Ephesians 2:8-9

 Where then is boasting?
 It is excluded.
 By what kind of law?
 Of works?
-No, by a law of faith. –-Romans 3:27
+No, by a law of faith. — Romans 3:27

-We could go on, but you get the picture.
-Just as in the days of the judges, so now: God takes no pleasure in the self that revolves around itself; in the self that is consumed with its own labors, its own accomplishments, its own merits; the self that subtly seeks—whether in pride, or fear, or some strange mixture of both—to commend itself to God on the ground of its own good works, even if they are works that God himself has enabled that self to do!
+I could go on, but you get the picture.
+Just as in the days of the judges, so now: God takes no pleasure in the self that revolves around itself; in the self that is consumed with its own labors, its own accomplishments, its own merits; the self that subtly seeks—whether in pride, or fear, or some strange mixture of both—to commend itself to God on the ground of its own good works, even if they are works that God himself has enabled the self to do!

 Why are the Scriptures so emphatic on this matter?
 Well, now that Jesus has come, we can finally understand: He is emphatic about it because to glory in one’s own works is to glory against the finished work of Christ.
 But He who loves the Son—and He who desires all to honor the Son even as they honor him—will have none of it.

-Therefore, in love and faithfulness, God must sometimes cast us into a sick bed—into the absolute immobility of the fetal position—where we groan and writhe and pray and plot and plan and connive and capitulate, over and over again, until—at long last—the dreadful fever to justify ourselves finally abates, and the compulsion to win God’s love through our own good works finally spends itself, like a hurricane crashing into the mainland.
+Therefore, in love and faithfulness, God must sometimes cast us into a sick bed—into the absolute immobility of the fetal position—where we groan and writhe and pray and plot and plan and connive and capitulate, over and over again, until—at long last—the dreadful fever to justify ourselves finally breaks, and the compulsion to win God’s love through our own good works finally spends itself like a hurricane crashing into the mainland.

 It hurts.
-But here is the good news: When the ordeal is finally over—when all has become strangely calm—we open our eyes, and like the disciples on the Mount of Transfiguration, we see none but Jesus alone.
+But here is the good news: When the ordeal is finally over—when all has become strangely calm—we open our eyes, and, like the disciples on the Mount of Transfiguration, we see none but Jesus alone.

 Beloveds, when we see our dear Christ like this—adorned with the many-colored coat of God’s own works—we will immediately see something else: the ugliness and futility of our sinful obsession with our own!
-Like the apostle, we will therefore cry out, “God forbid that I should ever again boast in my own works, lest, in so doing, I find myself boasting against the Lord’s!”
+Like the apostle we will therefore cry out, “God forbid that I should ever again boast in my own works, lest, in so doing, I find myself boasting against the Lord’s!”

 Such a man—who has now begun to understand the meaning of worship—could actually be quite useful to his Lord.